Asparagus is the ancient Greek name for the Asparagus vegetable.

 Ferny Asparagus refers to the feather or fern like form of the “leaves”.

 Native to southern Africa, it is a weed of roadsides and woodlands.
 It flowers from spring to autumn.
-It is often confused with Asparagus africanus which differs in having orange mature fruits.

 True leaves are tiny and scale like at the base of leaf like structures called cladodes.